BookPlus2020/MovingShadowsSegmentation/README.md

 We also thanks others that once helped us to finish the paper.

 If you used the results given in our TMM paper, please  cite it.

-Bingshu Wang, Yong Zhao, C.L.
-Philip Chen "Moving Cast Shadows Segmentation Using Illumination Invariant Feature", IEEE Transactions on Multimedia, Nov.2019, preprint, DOI:10.1109/TMM.2019.2954752.
+"Bingshu Wang, Yong Zhao, C.L.
+Philip Chen "Moving Cast Shadows Segmentation Using Illumination Invariant Feature", IEEE Transactions on Multimedia, Nov.2019, preprint, DOI:10.1109/TMM.2019.2954752. "